Alfina-M/Alfina-M/README.md

-- 👋 Hi, I’m @Alfina-M
+- 👋 Hi, I’m Alfina Saliga
-- ✨ I'm currently in my First year BE CSE
+- ✨ I'm studying First year in BE-CSE
 - 👀 I’m interested in learning new things
-- 🌱 I’m learning C,C++,Python and HTML
+- 🌱 I’m currently learning C,C++,Python and HTML and trying to learn more about codings

 <!---
 Alfina-M/Alfina-M is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.